phplego/kotlinlang.ru/returns.md

 ```

 Alternatively, we can replace the function literal with a [function expression](lambdas.html#function-expressions).
-A *return*{: .keyword } statement in a function expression will return from the function expression itself.
+A **return**<!--keyword--> statement in a function expression will return from the function expression itself.

 ``` kotlin
 fun foo() {